franchb/cel-go-benchmarks/README.md

 # cel-go-benchmarks
-Benckmark cel-go for my payloads
+Benchmark [github.com/google/cel-go](github.com/google/cel-go) for different payloads and use cases.

+**This project is an early draft.**